 To study, or not to study?

 In my honest opinion, what you study as well as where you study is totally up to where you eventually see yourself working.
-I dropped out of school in my final senior year to enrol in a fashion business college.
-I ended up choosing The Fashion Institute based in Surry Hills, purely based on the facts that it was the cheapest at the time, Sarah Stavrow (the college director) had been through the business before therefore had an understanding and also the one year course appealed to the impatient side of me who couldn’t commit to anything longer.
+I studied at The Fashion Institute based in Surry Hills, purely based on the facts that it was the cheapest at the time, Sarah Stavrow (the college director) had been through the business before and also the one year course appealed to the impatient side of me who couldn’t commit to anything longer.

 Would I encourage others to follow in my footsteps?
 Well, let’s cut to the chase, if you grew up following fashion and feel you know enough about the industry to be able to secure an internship in the area in which you want to succeed, try that first.
 Fashion business college is a good place to be in order to grasp the full workings of the fashion industry, you must understand that in order to be good at one job in fashion you must be understanding of how every other job works, it is also handy to know the ins and outs as you may often find yourself using these other career paths as an alternative way into your dream job.

 The reason in which I don’t recommend studying fashion as a subject is due to the fact that it’s not your degree or marks within education that get you a job, but how you perform at an internship.
 This being said, you are usually stepping into an editorial office therefore you should have quite an advanced understanding of grammar, spelling and basic administration etiquette.

 What I found quite strange with interning was that here I was with a college course, that at the time actually gave me no particular degree or certification, working in a fashion cupboard with girls doing law and journalism degrees.
 Although they were paying a lot more on tuition fees and spending many more years on their study, in the end it came down to our commitment to the role within our internship positon that determined our success.